-The process of hypnotherapy is where the patient is by choice led into a subconscious state so as to change a bad habit or treat an ongoing health condition.
-The number of problems that can be helped by hypnotherapy is enormous and can be anything from treating acute depressive disorder or individuals troubled with sleeping disorders to helping someone to stop biting their nails, give up alcohol or overcome the fear of meeting people.
+The process of hypnotherapy is when the patient is by choice induced into a subconscious trance in order to treat an ongoing health condition or change a bad habit.
+The list of conditions that may be helped by hypnotherapy is enormous and is anything from treating troublesome anxiousness or people being affected by IBS to helping somebody to triumph over the claustrophobia, stop smoking or stop blushing.

-To bring things a lot more up-to-date, during the mid-19th century 2 Scottish surgeons called James Esdaile (1808-1859) and James Braid (1795-1860) were among the first to understand that hypnosis could have a favourable effect on patients before receiving surgery.
-In the 20th century American psychiatrist and psychologist Milton Erickson frequently employed hypnotherapy in his practice.
-The first to use the term "hypnotherapist" was Dr. John Kappas in 1973, he also wrote the renowned book "Professional Hypnotism Manual" (1978), and established the Hypnosis Motivation Institute (1968), and the American Society of Clinical Hypnosis.
+To bring us a bit more up-to-date, in the 19th century 2 Scottish surgeons James Braid (1795-1860) and James Esdaile (1808-1859) were among the first to recognize that hypnosis could have a favourable consequence for patients prior to enduring surgery.
+In the 20th century, Milton H. Erickson (1901-1980), an American psychiatrist and psychologist specialised in family therapy and medical hypnosis and regularly employed hypnosis in his treatment of patients.
+In 1973, Dr. John Kappas was the first person to use the definition "hypnotherapist", he also also wrote the renowned "Professional Hypnotism Manual", and set up the Hypnosis Motivation Institute (1968), and the American Society of Clinical Hypnosis (1957).

 - Obsessive Compulsive Disorder (OCD)

 - Low Self-Confidence